wangchingying-githubdemo/AML-2019-Group13/README.md

 left is momentum and right one is nag.
 Both of them have same pararmeters.
 Converged in 73 steps vs Converged in 156 steps

 ### Conclusion
 It is clear that the momentum method is the most efficient among these three methods with the least steps to converge.
-Besides, if we increase the alpha, momentum method and Nesterov’s Accelerated Gradient will getting faster.
+If we increase the alpha, momentum method and Nesterov’s Accelerated Gradient will get faster.
 When eta is equal to 0.01, Nesterov’s Accelerated Gradient with alpha >0.4 can be faster than plain vanilla gd.
 So we can tune the parameter to make Nag faster than plain vanilla gd.
 Also, if we change initial value, we may achive local minimum.